stemil01/propositional-theorem-prover/README.md

 Everything was written in C++, so any standard compiler can do the job.
 In this case, we used GCC and included *Makefile* for easier compilation with `make`.

 ## Input
-Fist line should contain propositional formula.
+First line should contain propositional formula.
 It can contain all english letters (lowecase or uppercase), logical constants (`0` and `1`), logical symbols (`*`, `&`, `|`, `>`, `~` that represent logical *negation*, *conjunction*, *disjuntion*, *implication* and *equivalence* respectively), brackets and arbitary number of spaces.
 Entered input is then checked for validity in a way that formula is considered valid (well-formed) if and only if:
 * is a letter (english letter character, either lowercase or capital)